 How do I have my large appliances and bulky items picked up?

-- If you are a resident living in a building with 6 or less units, you may call the Waste Management call center at 1-800-972-4545 at least twenty-four hours before your regular trash/recycling collection day to schedule pickup.
+If you are a resident living in a building with 6 or fewer units, you may call the Waste Management call center at 1-800-972-4545 at least twenty-four hours before your regular trash/recycling collection day to schedule a pickup.

 What if I live in a building with more than 6 units?

 Please contact your property owner or property manager to make the appropriate arrangements.
 Buildings with more than 6 living units are not eligible for municipal trash or recycling service.

 How much will it cost to have bulky items collected?

 There are no additional fees for this service, except mattresses.

 How do I dispose of a mattress?

 Providence residents and property owners can dispose of their old mattresses and box springs directly at the Department of Public Works’ Convenience Center at 700 Allens Avenue on Thursdays from 3-7PM and Saturdays from 7 AM – 1 PM.